-I make this clean eating lemon holiday horns recipe every year for Christmas.
+I make this lemon horn cookies recipe every year for Christmas.
 For me, these cookies have a history.
 Wonderful memories I love to relive each year.

 I talk a lot about living in Germany on this blog.
 I was 18, and very impressionable when I went there to be a nanny to 4 children.
 Thankfully, the impression left with me was a tremendously wonderful one.
 I learned a lot about cooking clean (although, I didn’t know to call it that at the time).

 But what made the biggest impression on me, was the holiday season.
 Christmas in Germany is so very different from Christmas in America.

 The smells of the mulled wine brewing in large, black, cast iron pots on the streets and Christmas music playing everywhere you go.
 The handmade items for sale are exquisite, and most importantly, there was no commercialism to be found anywhere.
 Just the pure sense of the holiday.
 Happiness, family, and a bit of snow to top it off.
 Wonderful.

 On the home front, the whirl wind of baking that ensued the moment the season started was nothing short of miraculous!
 I’ve never seen such organization in the kitchen.
 Such planning and care went into each batch of baked goodies.
 And, to my horror, all of it was stored away for Christmas.

 But oh boy did I ever look forward to Christmas that year!
 I was on sensory overload.
 The sights, the smells, the sounds, the tastes…. oh, what I wouldn’t give to be there again.
 It was amazing.

 One of the Christmas cookies I learned to make that year is the recipe I will share with you here.
 A recipe for Lemon Holiday Horns.
 Scrumptious!